Macedonian Ruins

 The death of Paul, and probably all the disciples, came at the hand of government authorities.
 The University of Hawaii’s study determined that since 1900 secular governments have been responsible for the murder of 262 million people.
 If you haven’t already determined that our modern governments are pathological liars you are wasting your time reading this.

-Jesus warned us that we would be hated simply as a consequence of loving people, truth, and following Jesus.
+Jesus warned us that we would be hated simply for loving people, truth, and following Jesus.

 If the world hates you, you know that it has hated Me before it hated you.
 If you were of the world, the world would love its own; but because you are not of the world, but I chose you out of the world, because of this the world hates you.
 (John 15:18-19)